-• Other pupils, who may not normally become involved in bullying behaviour, may be drawn in unwittingly by, for example, forwarding or circulating an image or message.
+Other pupils, who may not normally become involved in bullying behaviour, may be drawn in unwittingly by, for example, forwarding or circulating an image or message.

-Categories of cyberbullying
+Categories of Cyberbullying:

-- 1. Text message bullying involves sending unwelcome texts that are threatening or cause discomfort. - 2.
-Picture/video-clip bullying via mobile phone cameras is used to make the person being bullied feel threatened or embarrassed, with images usually sent to other people.
-Filming and sharing physical attacks. - 3.
-'Sexting' is defined as the production and/or sharing of sexual photos and videos of and by young people who are under the age of 18.
+- Text message bullying involves sending unwelcome texts that are threatening or cause discomfort. - Picture/video-clip bullying via mobile phone cameras is used to make the person being bullied feel threatened or embarrassed, with images usually sent to other people.
+Filming and sharing physical attacks.
+Filming and sharing images of another pupil without their knowledge or without their consent. - 3.
+Youth Produced Sexual Imagery, formerly known as 'Sexting' is defined as the production and/or sharing of sexual photos and videos of and by young people who are under the age of 18.
 It includes nude or nearly nude images and/or sexual acts.
-It is also referred to as 'youth produced sexual imagery'.
-'Sexting' does not include the sharing of sexual photos and videos of under-18 year olds with or by adults; that is a form of child sexual abuse and must be referred to the police. - 4.
+This does not include the sharing of sexual photos and videos of under-18 year olds with or by adults; that is a form of child sexual abuse and must be referred to the police. - 4.
 Phone call bullying via mobile phone uses silent calls or abusive messages.
-Sometimes the bullied person's phone is stolen and used to harass others, who then think the phone owner is responsible.
+Sometimes the bullied person's phone is stolen and used to harass others, who then think the phone owner is

+- responsible.
 As with all mobile phone bullying, the perpetrators often disguise their numbers, sometimes using someone else's phone to avoid being identified. - 5.
-Email bullying uses email to send bullying or threatening messages, often using a pseudonym for anonymity or using someone else's name to pin the blame on them. - 6.
-Chat room bullying involves sending menacing or upsetting responses to children or young people when they are in a web-based chat room. - 7.
-Bullying through instant messaging (IM) is an Internet-based form of bullying where children and young people are sent unpleasant messages as they conduct real-time conversations online (i.e. Snapchat etc.). - 8.
+Chat room bullying involves sending menacing or upsetting responses to children or young people when they are in a web-based chat room. - 6.
+Bullying through instant messaging (IM) is an Internet-based form of bullying where children and young people are sent unpleasant messages as they conduct real-time conversations online (i.e. Snapchat etc.). - 7.
 Bullying via websites includes the use of defamatory blogs, personal websites and online personal polling sites.
-Pupils who set up website pages and invite others to post derogatory comments about a pupil.
+Pupils who set up website or social media pages and invite others to post derogatory comments about a pupil.
 There has also been a significant increase in social networking sites for young people, which can provide new opportunities for cyberbullying.
 Pupils posting fake and/or offensive photographs of the victim via a social networking site, email or mobile phone.
 Pupils hacking into social networking sites and removing and circulating material, which may be embarrassing or personal.

-Responding to cyberbullying
+Responding to Cyberbullying: